brbsix/subnuker/README.rst

   pip3 install --user subnuker

-The :code:`subnuker` package is known to be compatible with Python 3.
+The ``subnuker`` package is known to be compatible with Python 3.

-`subnuker` can process srt subtitle files right out of the box.
-If you wish to handle other types of subtitle files (ass, srt, ssa, sub), you'll need to install the aeidon module.
+``subnuker`` can process srt subtitle files right out of the box.
+If you wish to handle other types of subtitle files (ass, srt, ssa, sub), you'll need to install the **aeidon** module.

 On Debian/Ubuntu, try: